langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 2. Press **Ctrl+Shift+D** for Windows **or Cmd+Shift+D** for Mac to open the Run and Debug view.
 3. Choose a configuration from the dropdown at the top (for example, "Debug Backend").
 4. Click the green play button or press F5 to start debugging.

-5. This allows you to quickly debug different parts of your application, like the backend, frontend, or CLI, directly from VSCode.
+This allows you to quickly debug different parts of your application, like the backend, frontend, or CLI, directly from VSCode.

-### Run Langflow locally (Poetry and Node.js)
+### Run Langflow locally

 Run Langflow locally by cloning the repository and installing the dependencies.
 We recommend using a virtual environment like [venv](https://docs.python.org/3/library/venv.html) or [conda](https://anaconda.org/anaconda/conda) to isolate dependencies.